Peach (Prince song)

-"Peach" is a song by American musician Prince from his 1993 compilations, The Hits 2 and The Hits/The B-Sides.

-The female moan heard on the track is that of American actress Kim Basinger.
+"Peach" is a song by American musician Prince, released in October 1993 by Paisley Park Records and Warner Bros.
+Records from his 1993 compilations, The Hits 2 and The Hits/The B-Sides.
+He both wrote and produced the song, featuring a female gasp performed by American actress Kim Basinger.
+"Peach" peaked at number seven on the US Billboard Bubbling Under Hot 100 Singles chart; however, it did peak at number 14 in the United Kingdom.
+Its B-side, "Nothing Compares 2 U", charted at number 62 on the Billboard Hot R&B Singles chart.
 Prince performed the song live during his 1993 tour.
 It was the main sound theme of the Spanish-language talk show Corazón, Corazón in the mid 1990s.
-The accompanying music video was filmed inside and outside of Paisley Park Studios, and was included in The Hits Collection on home video.
+The accompanying music video was filmed inside and outside of Prince's residence, Paisley Park, and was included in The Hits Collection on home video.

 Release

 The B-side is a live version of "Nothing Compares 2 U" in the US, while the UK backed the song with an edit of "My Name Is Prince".
 In addition, the UK issued two CD singles for "Peach", each backed by hits not on the collection.
 The first disc contains "Peach", "Mountains", "Partyman", and "Money Don't Matter 2 Night".
 The second disc contains "Peach", along with "I Wish U Heaven", "Girls & Boys", and "My Name Is Prince".
 The second disc was sold in a special fold-out collector's case with a placeholder for the first disc, which was sold separately.